 Learning is about more than just academic studies, we look to develop the boys as young men.
 Having ‘Life Experiences’ equips the boys with the skills they will need to tackle any obstacle that confronts them in the future.

 The Elmhurst Friends’ Association was formed in September 1984 and all parents are automatically members of this Association, whose aim is specifically to organise social events and fund raising activities.
 Fundraising events take place on a regular basis.

 Which School your son moves on to is of major importance to all parents, we aim to help you make the right decision for your son.
 By helping him reach his full potential we will help him move on to the School of his choice.

-If you would like to visit Elmhurst, we run individual showrounds at 9.15am and 11am.
-Please telephone the Paula or Carole on 020 8688 0661 to book an appointment.
+If you would like to visit Elmhurst, we run individual showrounds weekdays at 9.15am and 11am.
+Please telephone Paula or Carole on 020 8688 0661 to book your appointment.

 This year every class will go to Forest School once a week for half a term.
 The programme will include exploring, dens, storytelling, natural art (e.g.mud sculptures/stick art), team building games, bushcraft, campfires and cooking etc.